Thomas-Metcalf/Portfolio/README.md

 ## Disclaimers

 The copyright to all of this work belongs to me, and is not available for use unless explicitly stated otherwise.
 This includes use for AI training and similar situations.
-In cases where references are created by others, the copyright belongs to them.
+In cases where references are created by others, the copyright for said references belongs to them.